jdlib/JDBX/UserGuide.md

 ## <a name="updates"></a>4.
 Running DML or DDL updates

-JDBX - as JDBC - uses the term *update* for DML (i.e. UPDATE, INSERT, DELETE), DDL commands and in general SQL commands which return nothing.
+JDBX - as JDBC - uses the term *update* for DML commands (i.e. UPDATE, INSERT, DELETE), DDL commands and all SQL commands which return nothing.

-Running a DML command can return the number of affected records and the auto-generated values of primary key columns.
+Running an update command returns the number of affected records and optionally the values of changed columns, e.g. most important the auto-generated values of primary key columns.

+### <a name="updates-run">Run the update

 Updates are executed by either using a `StaticStmt` or a `PrepStmt`.

-### <a name="updates-run">Run the update

-If you just want to run an update command and are not interested in auto-generated key values then call `StaticStmt.update(String)` and `PrepStmt.update()`.
+If you just want to run an update command and are not interested in returned column values then call `StaticStmt.update(String)` and `PrepStmt.update()`.
 The return value is the number of affected records:

    	String sql      = ...
    	StaticStmt stmt = ...
-	int updateCount = stmt.update(sql);
+	stmt.update(sql);

 	// or:
    	PrepStmt ptmt   = ...
+   	pstmt.update();

+Both calls return the update result as object of class `org.jdbx.UpdateResult`.
+The method `UpdateResult.count()` returns the update count, i.e. the number of affected records:

+	String sql   = "INSERT INTO ...";
-   	int updateCount = pstmt.update();
+	int inserted = stmt.update(sql).count();
+	if (inserted != 1)
+	    throw new IllegalStateException("insert failed");

+Testing the update count can be shortened by writing:

+	stmt.update(sql).requireCount(1); // throws an exception if the update count is not 1

 ### <a name="updates-updateclass">Update class

-If you want to retrieve auto-generated key values or need a `long` update count, then call `StaticStmt.createUpdate(String)` and `PrepStmt.createUpdate()` return a `org.jdbx.Update` object which provides a builder API to configure and run the update:
+If you want to retrieve returned columns values, e.g. auto-generated primary key values, or want to enable large (`long`) update counts, then call `StaticStmt.createUpdate(String)` and `PrepStmt.createUpdate()` which returns a `org.jdbx.Update` object.
+The `Update` class provides a builder API to configure and then run the update to return a `UpdateResult`:

      Update u = stmt.createUpdate(sql);
      Update u = pstmt.init(sql).params("1", "2").createUpdate();